Ashkanph/javascript-notes/notes.md

 * Tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.

-  * Nedds polyfill for IE9, IOS 5 and Android
+  * Needs polyfill for IE9, IOS 5 and Android

   ```javascript
   /* css